klrkdekira/popit-python-snippets/README.md

 Tips & Tricks
 ---
-- For an empty field, empty string `''` is not accepted.
+- For an empty field, empty string `""` is not accepted.
 Make sure to check and convert them to `null` (or in Python `None`)
-- The Python SDK is developed with [slumber](http://slumber.readthedocs.org/en/v0.6.0/), it's a smart decision because it maps the RESTful API as it changes instead of hardcoding.
+- The Python SDK is developed with [slumber](http://slumber.readthedocs.org/en/v0.6.0/), it"s a smart decision because it maps the RESTful API as it changes instead of hardcoding.
 - Failed API calls throw exception, make sure they're captured to avoid interrupting your program.

 Reference